bigtoga/Project2/Checklist of Project Requirements.md

 8. Slides are clear and maintain audience interest
 9. Successfully deployed project to GitHub or Heroku
 10. Met all project requirements

+### Dan's comments
+"The only formal slide I'd like to see is a architecture map showing how the data moves otherwise, it should just be on your url"